carvmi/nlw-setup/README.md

 # NLW-SETUP
 ![preview](./preview.png)

-Exercise from the explorer track at the NLW-SETUP event, organized by Rocketseat.
+Project from the explorer track at the NLW-SETUP event, organized by Rocketseat.

 🔗 [Click here to access](https://carvmi.github.io/nlw-setup/)